rccclr/portfolio/src/pages/vtex-home/index.md

 description: "A new home for the an e-commerce platform admin, setting the ground for a new generation of Admin UIs."
 tags: ['design']
 cover: './cover.png'
-team: 'Bruna Aleixo, Cristiano Dalbem, Guilherme Rodrigues, Kevin Chevalier'
+team: 'Bruna Aleixo, Raimundo Carlos Laguía Dalbem, Guilherme Rodrigues, Kevin Chevalier'
 forceOrder: 3
 ---